what is asc 606

 Criteria for Revenue Recognition

 Specific criteria must be met to ensure proper revenue recognition under ASC 606.
-Let's explore the criteria and discuss the five-step model for revenue recognition.
+Let's explore the criteria and discuss the five-step revenue recognition model.

 The criteria for revenue recognition under ASC 606 include: